hucknz/cumulusmx/README.md

 1. Ensure Docker is installed and configured on the host machine (I recommend using DockSTARTer if you want an easy way to learn Docker)
 2. Clone the docker-compose.yml and .env files to your local machine
 3. Modify the .env file to suit your environment
-4. Important: If you're not using USB passthrough make sure to remove the "devices:" section from the docker-compose.yml file
+4. Important: If you're not using USB passthrough make sure to remove the "devices" section from the docker-compose.yml file (see Known Issues)
 5. Run `docker compose up` to start the container

 ## First Run